JensWalter/node-ems/README.md

 # node-ems
 This plugin provides basic connectivity between node.js and Tibco EMS.
 So far this plugin is purely experimental and full of bugs.
 So don't use it for anything important.

+You will still need the Tibco EMS Client installation.
+This plugin just wraps the c-based EMS client and exposes its functionality as node.js module.

 ### What does work
 * send a text message to queue (request/reply and push)
 * send a text message to topic (request/reply and push)